MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-overview-content.md

 WordPress application architecture gives rise to several hosting challenges, including:

-- **Scalability** -  a hosting architecture must be capable of scaling out during peak traffic periods.
+- **Scalability**: A hosting architecture must be capable of scaling out during peak traffic periods.
-- **Read&Write-Many storage (*RWX*)** - by default, WordPress stores all static assets, plugin, and theme source codes in the `/wp-content/` directory, which must be readable and writable from all nodes during scale-out.
+- **Read&Write-Many storage (*RWX*)**: By default, WordPress stores all static assets, plugin, and theme source codes in the `/wp-content/` directory, which must be readable and writable from all nodes during scale-out.
-- **IOPS storage class** - WordPress consists of 1000+ tiny `.php` files that are referenced, loaded, and executed by PHP processor during incoming requests.
+- **IOPS storage class**: WordPress consists of 1000+ tiny `.php` files that are referenced, loaded, and executed by PHP processor during incoming requests.
 Loading numerous small files can result in overhead and is often slower than loading one file with the same size (depending on the selected protocol).
-- **Cache invalidation** - when a new activity occurs in the application, such as publishing a new article, the cache must be invalidated across all nodes.
+- **Cache invalidation**: When a new activity occurs in the application, such as publishing a new article, the cache must be invalidated across all nodes.
-- **Building cache time** - for the first user of a given node, the response time may be slower until the cache is built.
+- **Building cache time**: For the first user of a given node, the response time may be slower until the cache is built.

 ## WordPress hosting options on Azure

-WordPress can be run on a few different Azure services - from managed PaaS service WordPress on App Service, through Azure Kubernetes Service (AKS) to Virtual Machine (VM).
+WordPress can run on App Service, Azure Kubernetes Service (AKS), and virtual machines (VMs).
 The size of the installation is an important factor for decision.
-For small to medium installations, manged App Service can be a suitable and cost-effective option.
+For small to medium installations, App Service is a cost-effective option.
 However, for larger installations you should consider AKS or VM hosting.

 ### WordPress on App Service